 An example of this could include a person feeling a sexual urge or having sexual fantasies about another person while in a committed, monogamous relationship with someone else.

-Some risk factors for hypersexual behavior include having a condition other than OCD, such as:
+Some risk factors for hypersexual behavior include:

 • bipolar disorder